Chasing Ghosts - Can Arkansas turn page on Nolan Richardson era?

 2. Stan Heath (2002-07), 82-71 (.536), 2 NCAA tournaments -- Heath parlayed Kent State's Cinderella run to the 2002 Elite Eight into the head-coaching job at Arkansas, but the former Tom Izzo assistant struggled out of the gate in Fayetteville and could never quite restore the Razorbacks' past glory.
 He missed the NCAA tournament in each of his first three seasons, winning a total of 39 games, before guiding the program back to the NCAA tournament in Years 4 and 5 (which resulted in first-round losses to Bucknell and USC, respectively).
 The lack of postseason success and flagging ticket sales were reported factors in then-AD Frank Broyles' decision to fire Heath after the 2006-07 season.
 Heath was subsequently named head coach at South Florida, where he went 97-129 (.429) with one NCAA tournament in seven seasons as the Bulls struggled to transition to the rugged Big East.
 Heath currently coaches the Lakeland Magic of the NBA G League.

 1. Mike Anderson (2011-19), 169-102 (.624), 3 NCAA tournaments -- Anderson, who was fresh off 77 wins in his previous three seasons at Missouri, offered Razorbacks fans a direct link back to the Nolan Richardson era.
 Anderson had played under Richardson at Tulsa, and had sat beside him on the bench for Richardson's entire tenure at Arkansas.
 (Anderson also served as interim head coach for the final two games of the 2001-02 season, after Richardson's controversial firing.)
 And though the Razorbacks were always a tough out under Anderson, they never quite got back into the national conversation or challenged the SEC power structure under his stewardship.
-Arkansas won just two NCAA tournament games in Anderson's eight seasons, and a first-round loss in the 2019 NIT was the final straw leading to Anderson's dismissal on March 26.
+Arkansas won just two NCAA tournament games in Anderson's eight seasons, and a second-round exit in the 2019 NIT was the final straw leading to Anderson's dismissal on March 26.
 Three weeks after being fired at Arkansas, Anderson was named head coach at St. John's, succeeding Chris Mullin.

 N/A. Eric Musselman (First season) -- Musselman, who went 110-34 (.764) in four seasons at Nevada, was named head coach at Arkansas on April 7.